highcanfly-club/kiik-cf-shortener/README.md

     "AUTH0_CLIENT_SECRET": "auth0 client secret",
     "AUTH0_CUSTOM_NAMESPACE": "https://yourdomain.tld"
 ```

 - deploy to Azure Static Web with the VSCode Azure functions or the swa CLI
+- for running locally you need to define the environment variables and issue npm run prepare-env before running npm start

 ### Recommended IDE Setup